alex-shen1/MonarchWise/README.md

 Also, recently they decided to require MFA for API access.
 Make sure when setting up MFA to record the long string it displays at the bottom below the QR code - this is your `MONARCH_MFA_SECRET_KEY` value.

+## `excluded.json`

+Since the transaction dicts are keyed on the dollar quantity, it's not unlikely that at some point you will have collisions between legitimately-split transactions and other payments that happened to be exactly the same value.
+To store these to prevent revisiting already-excluded transactions while protecting my privacy, the script stores a list of hashes of these transaction IDs.

 ## Notes to self
 For whatever reason, after a transaction split Monarch creates separate objects with separate IDs, and the original transaction ID will no longer appear in the response from `client.get_transactions()`.
 However, with the split transaction ID, you can call `client.get_transaction_details(split_id)`, find the original transaction ID, then call `client.get_transaction_splits(original_id)` to get the relevant information.